echristhuraj/CubeSatDetumblingSimulator/README.md

 (AOP) and right ascension of the ascending node (RAAN) to model the J2 pertubation effect, and zero rates of change for all other Keplerian elements.
 * Disturbance forces and torques on the CubeSat were neglected so that the simplified analytical solution to the gravitational 2-body dynamics equations could be used.
 * The only actuators used in the detumbling algorithm are the 3 magnetorquers and the only sensors used are the magnetometer and the gyroscope (often packaged together in an inertial measurement unit (IMU)).
-Obviously, due to the nature of this being a non-HIL simulation, the sensor "measurements" are just direct functions of the simulator models with the addition of white Gaussian noise and constant bias.
+Obviously, due to the nature of this being a simulation, the sensor "measurements" are just direct functions of the simulator models with the addition of white Gaussian noise and constant bias.
 * Euler's method (RK-1) is used for iterative computations as opposed to something like Runge-Kutta 4 (RK-4) to prioritize computational speed over accuracy.
 * The user should adjust the `frmeRte_simUI` and `simSpdMltplr` parameters so that aliasing, graphical errors, or other issues do not occur; these issues can potentially